Chewy Brownie Cookies

 This rich, chewy Chocolate Cookies Recipe is enhanced by decadent semisweet and white chocolate chips or wafers!
 Heaven in every bite!

-These brownie drop cookies were one of my early Food Network recipe finds.
+- These brownie drop cookies were one of my early Food Network recipe finds.
 I knew they’d be marvelous as soon as I took a nibble of the batter.
 It tasted just like brownies.
-Besides being a simple drop cookie (I love when no shaping or rolling is involved), I loved that these babies had both semi-sweet and white chocolate chips mixed into the dough.
-These are truly a family favorite, so I dragged the recipe out of the archives to share with you all again.

-- As with most cookie doughs, it’s best to have your butter and eggs at room temperature for easier incorporation.
+- PRO-Tip: As with most cookie doughs, it’s best to have your butter and eggs at room temperature for easier incorporation.

 - Line your baking sheets with parchment to prevent sticking.
 It also makes cleanup a breeze!

 - Drop generous tablespoonfuls (4 teaspoons) of dough about 2 inches apart on the baking sheets and bake as directed.
-If you’d like more consistent sized cookies, feel free to use a medium cookie scoop.
+If you’d like more consistent-sized cookies, feel free to use a medium cookie scoop.

 - To ensure a chewier cookie, slightly underbake.
 The timing of these cookies is for a chewy cookie.
 Remember, all ovens do not bake the same.
 Temperatures and air circulation can vary, so the first batch will confirm how long you need to keep your cookies in the oven.

-- If you’d like perfectly round cookies, carefully use your spatula to tap the edges of the cookies into shape when they come out of the oven.
+- PRO-Tip: If you’d like perfectly round cookies, carefully use your spatula to tap the edges of the cookies into shape when they come out of the oven.
 They’ll be hot and pliable for just a minute or so.

-- Let the cookies cool on the pan a few minutes, then remove the cookies to a cooling rack.
+- Let the cookies cool on the pan for a few minutes, then remove the cookies to a cooling rack.

 - If your cookies spread more than you’d like, cover the dough with plastic and refrigerate for 30-60 minutes before baking.